snu-dbs/prevision/slab-benchmark/prevision/README.md

 deactivate
 ```

-Some parts of our generator uses Python 3.
+Some parts of our generator use Python 3.
-Therefore, please create venv for Python 3 and install requirements as follows.
+Therefore, please create venv for Python 3 and install the requirements as follows.

 ```bash
 python3 -m venv venv3